Franklink-AI/franklink_marketing_website/README.md

 - The website is built with vanilla HTML, CSS, and JavaScript (no frameworks required)
 - All animations use CSS3 and JavaScript for maximum performance
 - The design is optimized for fast loading and smooth interactions
+- Legal pages use a consistent `.legal-page` class for uniform styling
+- Footer is centrally managed and appears on all pages for consistency

+## Legal Compliance

+This website includes comprehensive legal documentation:

+- **Privacy Policy**: Detailed privacy policy with Google OAuth compliance
+- **Terms of Service**: Complete terms covering service usage, disclaimers, and liability
+- **Data Deletion**: Clear instructions on how users can delete their data
+- All legal documents are accessible via the unified footer on every page

+The legal documentation is:
+- Professionally structured with clear sections
+- Compliant with major data protection regulations (GDPR, CCPA)
+- Includes Google API Services User Data Policy compliance
+- Ready for technical due diligence review

 ## Future Enhancements